NVIDIA/NeMo/docs/source/asr/asr_language_modelling.rst

     final_score = acoustic_score + beam_alpha*lm_score - beam_beta*seq_length

 where acoustic_score is the score predicted by the acoustic encoder and lm_score is the one estimated by the LM.
 Parameter 'beam_alpha' specifies amount of importance to place on the N-gram language model, and 'beam_beta' is a penalty term given to longer word sequences.
+Larger alpha means more importance on the LM and less importance on the acoustic model.
+Larger beta will result in shorter sequences.

 Train N-gram LM
 ---------------